The Flask Mega-Tutorial Part VIII: Followers

 ...

-The changes to the user profile template add a line below the last seen timestamp that shows how many followers and followed users this user has.
+The changes to the user profile template add a line below the last seen timestamp that shows how many followers and following users this user has.
 And the line that has the "Edit" link when you are viewing your own profile now can have one of three possible links:

 • If the user is viewing a user that is not currently followed, the "Follow" form shows.